 Cycling is booming in New York City.
-While we continue to promote cycling as a means of transportation, we also want to help you identify our 175,000+ visually impaired pedestrians, from whom we constantly hear about near misses or close encounter with cyclist on the road.
+While we continue to promote cycling as a means of transportation, we also want to help cyclists identify our 175,000+ low vision or blind pedestrians, from whom we constantly hear about near misses or close encounters with cyclist on the road.

-Through this program, DOT creates more public open space by reclaiming underutilized street space and transforming it into pedestrian plazas, where New Yorkers can sit, rest, socialize, and to enjoy public life.
-Learn more about pedestrian plazas
+Through this program, NYC DOT creates more public open space by reclaiming underutilized street space and transforming it into pedestrian plazas, where New Yorkers can sit, rest, socialize, and to enjoy public life.

 Accessible Pedestrian Signals

 Accessible pedestrian signals improve safety for pedestrians who are blind or who have low vision by assisting them in crossing the streets with short recorded messages and sounds.

 Leading Pedestrian Intervals

 These traffic signals give pedestrians a walk sign before showing a green light to car traffic.
 This gives pedestrians a chance to begin crossing the street before cars make turns across the crosswalk.

 Safe Streets for Seniors is a major pedestrian safety initiative for older New Yorkers.
 DOT engineers evaluate pedestrian conditions in targeted neighborhoods citywide from a senior's perspective and make safety improvements.
-Learn more about Safe Streets for Seniors

 NYC DOT installs attractive and durable benches around the City, particularly at bus stops, retail corridors, and in areas with high concentrations of senior citizens.
 These benches make streets more comfortable for transit riders and pedestrians, especially for those who are older and disabled.